Analytics-based Enterprise &

 - Do managers and employees know and effectively manage root cause cost drivers?

 - The annual budget process is ineffective.
 Budgets are quickly obsolete.
 Volatility and uncertainty are here to stay.
-There is poor preparation to shift to driver-based rolling financial forecasts.
+There is poor preparation to shift to capacity-sensitive, driver-based, rolling financial forecasts.

-- There is lack of insight, knowledge, and business intelligence data.
-Excessive reliance on intuition and gut feel rather than fact-based decision making.
+- There is a lack of insight, knowledge, and business intelligence data.
+There is excessive reliance on intuition and gut feel rather than fact-based decision making.

-- An inability to anticipate trouble early on.
-Absence of reliable forecasting and predictive analytics.
+- There's an inability to anticipate trouble early on, and an absence of reliable forecasting and predictive analytics.

-- Not being able to identify the cause for weak productivity or high costs or questionable lean management initiatives.
+- Many are unable to identify the cause for low productivity, high costs, or questionable lean management initiatives.

-- A strategy map and its Balanced Scorecard communicate a mission and strategic objectives in terms everyone can understand.
+- A strategy map and its companion Balanced Scorecard communicate the orngization’s mission and strategic objectives in terms everyone can understand.
 Combined, they identify KPIs essential for accountability and to align employee behavior and priorities with the strategy.